Nepal is a small country but it is home to hundreds and thousands of villages, and each one of them comes with its own unique culture and style.

 Ghandruk village is one of the few villages located in the beautiful Annapurna region.
 This place has access to roads.
 You can travel on a bike, bus, or jeep to reach Ghandruk.

 On the first day, drive to Pokhara from Kathmandu.
 Then, on the second day, drive from Pokhara to Ghandruk.
 Alternatively, you can trek from Pokhara to Pothana and Ghandruk if you wish to walk all the way through.

 The Ghandruk village is located at an altitude of 2012m.
-This altitude is not susceptible to altitude sickness.
+This attitude is not susceptible to altitude sickness.
 So, Ghandruk is a perfect travel destination if you’re looking for a nearby beautiful village.

 The entry fee for the museum is Rs.
 50 for Nepali citizens, Rs.
 30 for students, and Rs.
 100 for foreigners.
-Similarly, the cost for donning the Gurung attire is Rs.100 for Nepali and Rs.
+Similarly, the cost of donning the Gurung attire is Rs.
+100 for Nepali and Rs.
 200 for foreigners.